tunbridgep/SteamCMDHelper/README.md

     ERROR!
 Failed to request AppInfo update, not online or not logged in to Steam.

 This is because SteamCMD is trying to work in "anonymous" mode.
-The solution is to make sure you have your username set in the login field in steamcmd_settings.txt (like in the sample file),
+The solution is to make sure you have your username and password set in the login field in steamcmd_settings.txt (like in the sample file).
+If you do not wish to type this information, providing just your username is enough.
 If the script gets stuck on the following command:

     Logging in user '<your user name>' to Steam Public ...